-Along the same line, to further promote domestic tourism, the government has recently come up with the ‘Dekho Apna Desh’ scheme to persuade citizens to explore the country.
+On the domestic front, the government has recently come up with the ‘Dekho Apna Desh’ scheme to persuade citizens to explore the country.
 As an incentive, travel expenses will be covered by the Ministry of Tourism for any person who visits and documents 15 domestic tourist destinations within a year.
 One of the biggest target audience for this initiative is the country’s rapidly growing middle class with rising disposable incomes and a newfound passion to travel.
 This is clearly seen when one looks at the domestic tourism numbers.
-In 2018 alone, over 1.85 billion Indian nationals travelled within the country, resulting in the highest flow of domestic tourism in over a decade.
+In 2018 alone, over 1,854 million domestic tourist visits were made across all Indian states and union territories, resulting in the highest flow of domestic tourism in over a decade.

 Domestic tourists have always been the driving force behind Indian tourism and hospitality industry.
 Many travel companies tap in on this potential by offering low fares and budget-friendly tour packages, especially for air-travel.
 Currently, the country has over 125 functional airports, and many low-cost airline operators have dominated the domestic aviation industry.
 India is expected to become the third-largest aviation market by 2024, behind China and the United States.